 The per capita income in Arden Hills in 2018 was $36,553, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $146,212 for a family of four.

 Arden Hills is a somewhat ethnically-diverse city.
 The people who call Arden Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arden Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Arden Hills include Norwegian, Swedish, Irish, and English.
+Important ancestries of people in Arden Hills include German, Norwegian, Swedish, Irish, and English.

 The most common language spoken in Arden Hills is English.
 Other important languages spoken here include Spanish and Chinese.